mmesim/relative_loc/xcorr/README.md

 `StartTime`: Event Origin time

-`End Time`: 60-90 seconds or more depending on the event.
+`EndTime`: 60-90 seconds or more depending on the event.

 `Header`: Should include P and S picks